-Social scripts, also known as social stories, are one of the most effective and simple ways to provide support to kids with autism.
+Social scripts, also known as stories, are one of the most effective and simple ways to provide support to kids with autism.
 A social script is a short narrative written in first person that discusses one problem situation.
 So, they come in especially handy for really any situation that comes up.
 Sometimes a teacher might use a social script to prepare a child for a scenario or situation, such as: riding the bus, beginning morning work, washing hands after using the bathroom, or working with partners.
 They can also be implemented when a specific problem situation arises, such as a student who acts out when confused on work or a student who struggles to initiate playing with peers during recess.

 Social scripts are an exceptional intervention for kids with autism because they provide structure and routine to situations that may seem scary and overwhelming for the child.
 They really play on the strengths for kids on the spectrum, while supporting their weaknesses.
 It should be noted, though, that these scripts can be used with any kids in need.
 I have used them with kids struggling with Oppositional Defiant Disorder (ODD), ADHD, and Intellectual Disabilities (ID).